mkvlrn/newts/README.md

 It attempts to provide a minimalistic setup with modern tools and practices without bloat - but bloat means different things to different people, so your mileage may vary.

+## usage

+Usage is as follows: `npx --yes @mkvlrn/newts@latest`.
+The CLI is interactive.

+The `--yes` flag is used to skip the npx confirmation prompt, and the `@latest` tag is used to ensure you are always getting the latest version of the tool.

+## the templates

+- [node](https://github.com/mkvlrn/template-node) - good starting point for anything node
+- [nestjs](https://github.com/mkvlrn/template-nestjs) - nestjs starter done **right**
+- [bun](https://github.com/mkvlrn/template-bun) - bun is better than node, FITE ME!
+- [discord bot](https://github.com/mkvlrn/template-discordbot) - discord bot with `discord.js`
+- [react with vite](https://github.com/mkvlrn/template-vite-react) - pretty much what [create-vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) does for react, but with biome, vitest, etc.
+- [nextjs](https://github.com/mkvlrn/template-next) - what [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) does for nextjs, but with biome, vitest, etc; you're seeing a theme here, right?

 ## requirements

 - Node.js 20+ - don't use anything lower than that, node 22 is the current LTS, keep up
 - npm 10+ (npx should be used to run the CLI tool, but you can pick any package manager you want for the project itself)
 - A unix-like shell - if you're on Windows, you should use WSL2 or Git Bash

-## usage

-Usage is as follows: `npx --yes @mkvlrn/newts@latest`.
-The CLI is interactive.

-The `--yes` flag is used to skip the npx confirmation prompt, and the `@latest` tag is used to ensure you are always getting the latest version of the tool.

 ## tools and configurations